Contents

 On the end-of-week step, learners are asked to rate their experience of the course in a low-effort, engaging way.

-The weekly sentiment survey results are available on the facilitation dashboard or stats dashboard to download as CSV files.
+You can download weekly sentiment survey results as CSV files from the facilitation dashboard or stats dashboard.

 Terminology on this page that you aren’t familiar with?
 Check out our glossary.